Heathbarj/HCX-Multisite-Deployment/README.md

 Script Tested and Runs in PowerShell 5.1

-PowerShell 7.x does not work for the Get SSL Function See other
+PowerShell 7.x does not work for this version of the Script.

 PowerCli 12.7